 Lynsey is a seasoned Director with over 25 years of experience in health and social care.
 Her expertise spans budgeting, performance improvement, and strategic planning, reflecting her unwavering dedication to enhancing the lives of individuals with complex needs.
 As our Director of Business Development, Lynsey leads by example, promoting an integrated approach to drive positive and sustainable sector-wide change.
 Her extensive background in leading diverse teams ensures the successful implementation of strategies that balance commercial acumen with our social mission.

 Director of External Affairs

-Rich has worked in not-for-profit and public-sector marketing and communications for many years.
-Starting in the education sector, followed by a move to central government, he has been working in health charities since 2010.
+Richard has worked in not-for-profit and public-sector marketing and communications for many years.
+Starting in the education sector, followed by a move to central government, Richard has been working in health charities since 2010.
 Re-branding and repositioning organisations are his specialism, but he has led teams on large behaviour change campaigns and developed digital channels, creative production functions and PR teams.

 Director of Digital